-Interest is usually calculated by compounding on a daily, monthly, quarterly or annual basis on money market accounts.
+Interest is usually credited on a monthly basis on money market accounts.
 Most money market accounts are likely to compound interest on a daily or monthly basis.
 The APY on an account includes the effect of compounding.
 So, when you compare APYs, you can tell which account is going to help your money grow the most.

-How do I start a money market account?
+How do I open a money market account?

 What is a high-yield money market account?

 A high-yield money market is a money market account that has a competitive APY.
 In some instances, money market accounts may have higher APYs than savings accounts.